https://www.homejelly.com/wp-content/uploads/2015/08/Welcome-your-guests-with-signage-or-decorations-scaled.jpg

 • Fire pit: who doesn’t love a good fire, right?
 It’s an instant conversation starter and is very romantic and/or cozy.
 DIY one, or there are many fire pit tables available on the cheap!

-• Entryway: add a simple vignette that includes a welcome sign or balloons or banner.
-It’s a great way to decoratively say “Welcome to the party!”
+• Entryway: add a simple vignette that includes a welcome sign and balloons or a banner.
+It’s a great way to say, “Welcome to the party!”
 Check out this peachy banner’s how-to!

 Create a festive curb appeal